Letoa phonemes

 Three variations in vowel quality are licensed, though dispreferred:

-A few areas raise unstressed a, ã to /ɐ, ɐ̃/.
+A few areas raise unstressed a to /ɐ/.

-/i, u, ĩ, ũ/ often reduce to /j, w, ɲ, w̃ / between vowels including at word boundaries unless a pause intervenes.
+/i, u/ may reduce to /j, w / between two other vowels.
+This can still happen at word boundaries unless a pause intervenes.
 The Letoa Academy is currently considering a proposal to make this practice canonical.

 Consonants

-Letoa stops and affricates may be voiced or voiceless.
-In addition, there are sonorants, fricatives and affricates.
-The canonical sounds of Letoa consonants are shown in the table below.
+Letoa stops may be voiced or voiceless.
+There are also voiced sonorants, plus voiceless fricatives and affricates.
+The canonical sounds of Letoa consonants are as follows:

 Nas.mn